Before you move out

 will be legally responsible for paying bills for these

-Make sure you understand the contract before you sign it.
-Can
+Always make sure you understand a contract before you sign

-you afford the repayments?
-Check the small print and obligations of
+it.
+Check the small print and know what your obligations

-report can affect your ability to borrow money in the future.
+A poor credit report can affect your ability to borrow money in the

 Informal living arrangements